Medications and Drugs

 What is doxorubicin (Adriamycin)?

-Doxorubicin is a cancer (antineoplastic) medication.
-Doxorubicin interferes with the growth of cancer cells and slows their growth and spread in the body.
+Doxorubicin is a cancer medication that interferes with the growth and spread of cancer cells in the body.

-Doxorubicin may also be used for purposes other than those listed in this medication guide.
+Doxorubicin may also be used for purposes not listed in this medication guide.

 What are the possible side effects of doxorubicin (Adriamycin)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Tell your caregivers at once if you have a serious side effect such as:

 This is not a complete list of side effects and others may occur.
 Tell your doctor about any unusual or bothersome side effect.
 You may report side effects to FDA at 1-800-FDA-1088.